Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4 (2)

 The process by which double-stranded, homologous chromosomes exchange genetic material is known as

-A. crossing over, and it occurs in mitosis.
+A. interphase, and it occurs in meiosis.

 B. crossing over, and it occurs in interphase.

-C. interphase, and it occurs in meiosis.
+C. crossing over, and it occurs in meiosis.

 E. interphase, and it occurs in mitosis.